vincenteam/GMD_semester_project/sound_ideas.md

 - Runners (when alerted, constant running sound)
 - Hover sound in UIs ?????
 - Change background music
+- Electric field sound (not too loud as it will also be on the runners)

 ## Sounds done :